-Department Chair Extra Work (Summer) Form
+Department Chair Extra Work Stipend

-Per the CTA contract, up to 100 hours per academic year at the non-instructional rate for duties required to be performed on campus during the summer, spring, and winter breaks, can be compensated.
+Per the CTA contract, up to 100 hours per academic year at the noninstructional rate for duties required to be performed on campus during the summer, spring, and winter breaks, can be compensated.
 Exceptions to performing the duties on campus may be made by mutual agreement between the chair and supervising manager.
 The following form must be completed and submitted upon returning from the break.

 Form can be found on the Department Chairs SharePoint.

-Depar ment Chair Work Summer
+Depart tment Chair Work Summer

-Term:
+Name: : Term:

-ntract, up to 100 hours p er academic year at the non-instructional rate for duties required
+Per the C CTA conti act, up to 100 hours pe er academic year at the non-instructional rate for duties required

 ummer, Spring, and Winter breaks.
 Exceptions to performing the

 l agreement between the chair and the supervising manager.

-Time Spent in Mins Duties Performed
+Da ate Time Spent in Mins Duties Performed

 0 Total Number of Hours Worked

-1
+1 1

 For Internal Office Use

-Total Payment: \$ -
+Х Total Payment: \$ -

-air's Signature & Date Board Approval Date:
+Departm nent Chair 's Signature & Date Board Approval Date:

+I I I I

+X X

+^

+Division Dean's Si gnature & Date

+Vice President of Instruction & Date

+I